Buy Canadian Pharmacy Pentasa Online for Great Savings

 Interactions with this Medication

-You may have an increased risk of renal reactions if you take Pentasa (Mesalamine) with some NSAIDs or azathioprine.
+You may have an increased risk of renal reactions if you take Mesalamine with some NSAIDs or azathioprine.
 In the case of taking azathioprine, you may also experience abnormal blood cells.

-Tell your physician or pharmacist if you are taking methotrexate, rifampicin, spironolactone, furosemide, sulfinpyrazone and probenecid to avoid possible interactions with Pentasa (Mesalamine).
+Tell your physician or pharmacist if you are taking methotrexate, rifampicin, spironolactone, furosemide, sulfinpyrazone and probenecid to avoid possible interactions.

 Take interactions with this medication seriously and tell your doctor and pharmacist about all the drugs you are taking, both prescription and non-prescription.